 There are so many different theories as to the cause of MPB.
 There seems to be a link showing that short white men may be more prone to Male Pattern Baldness, but from our experience at Belgravia, we treat a range of men from all races and backgrounds.
 I personally don't see a definite link with stature and MPB and I think we have a pretty good mix of tall and short men as clients.
 Equally, we have a mix of ethnic origins.
 If anything, I would say that we treat a larger percentage of non-white males, both across Belgravia's Central London hair loss clinics and via our home-use service for clients based abroad.

 Over the years, every possible cure has been tried for MPB.
 The only absolute cure for MPB at the moment is castration and this is pretty drastic!
-For the time being the only thing we are sure about is that minoxidil and finasteride are proven to treat hair loss and that much more research is needed to prove anything else.”
+For the time being the only thing we are sure about is that minoxidil and finasteride 1mg are proven to treat hair loss and prevent baldness but much more research is needed to prove anything else